 Pabst Blue Ribbon Gets A Reprieve, Will Continue To Be Brewed By MillerCoors

-Pabst Brewing and MillerCoors have ended a legal dispute that had put the fate of Pabst Blue Ribbon, Schlitz, and other blue-collar beers in doubt, reaching a settlement as a jury considered their case.
+Pabst Brewing and MillerCoors have ended a legal dispute that had put the fate of Pabst Blue Ribbon, Schlitz and other blue-collar beers in doubt, reaching a settlement as a jury considered their case.
 Under the deal, MillerCoors will continue to brew the beers under contract for Pabst.

-MillerCoors was trying to terminate the 20-year arrangement when the current contract runs out two years from now — but Pabst balked at that idea, saying the contract includes options for an extension.
+MillerCoors had been trying to terminate the 20-year arrangement when the current contract runs out two years from now — but Pabst balked at that idea, saying the contract includes options for an extension.
 The company filed suit, daunted by the task of keeping PBR, Schlitz, Old Milwaukee, Colt 45 and other beers in the market without MillerCoors brewing them.

-Details of the deal were not released; in separate statements, both parties described it as an "amicable" end to the case that had been contested since it was first filed in March of 2016.
+Details of the deal were not released; in separate statements, both parties described it as an "amicable" end to the case that was first filed in March 2016.

 In the clash, MillerCoors said it no longer made financial sense to brew for Pabst.
 In its suit, Pabst said MillerCoors was essentially trying to put it out of business.